beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 Note that multiple theaters might be showing the same movie title.
 Avoid duplicating the movie data as much as possible.
 (Remember: Don't Repeat Yourself!)

-Stretch goal: also store the per-theater show times for each movie at that theater.
+Stretch goal: also store the per-theater showtimes for each movie at that theater.

 ## What Problem Are We Even Trying To Solve?